 Victor Milán – I dare you to look at that cover and tell me you aren’t at least curious about this book.
 A knight in armor riding an Allosaurus?
 What’s not to like?
 Milán may not be a household name, but I recommend The Dinosaur Lords and its sequels, with its mix of combat, intrigue and some supernatural elements.
 Milán died in February 2018.

 Gardner Dozois – Dozois died in May 2018, but leaves quite a legacy behind.
 He was a writer in his own right, but Dozois is best known for his work as an editor of sci-fi short story collections, particularly as the lead editor for the annual Year’s Best Science Fiction short story collections.
 The collection released its 35th annual edition earlier this year.
-If you’re looking for a new sci-fi writer to read, Dozois’ collections are a good place to find them.
+If you’re looking for new sci-fi writers to read, Dozois’ collections are a good place to find them.

 Stephen Hawking – OK, I’m stretching a little here, but Hawking’s A Brief History of Time brought black holes and quantum physics to the average reader.
 His ability to take very complex ideas and explain them in ways that anyone could understand made him a popular figure around the world.
 Hawking’s work has had a wide impact on both science and science fiction, inspiring many to explore the cosmos in both real and imagined ways.